RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/RetroScript/Functions/Misc/CallNativeFunction/PlayVideo.md

 # PlayVideo

 !!! note
-    This native function only exists in SEGA Classics (2018).
+    This native function only exists in SEGA Classics (2018) and is not available in the decompilations.

 Loads and plays a video stored inside the `res/raw/` folder of the APK.
 Similar to the v3 counterpart, the videos are stored in an `.mp4` file format